apache/druid/docs/tutorials/tutorial-sql-query-view.md

 For more information on ingestion and querying data, see the following topics:

-- [Quickstart](./index.md) for information on getting started with Druid using the micro-quickstart configuration.
+- [Quickstart](./index.md) for information on getting started with Druid.
 - [Tutorial: Querying data](tutorial-query.md) for example queries to run on Druid data.
 - [Ingestion](../ingestion/index.md) for an overview of ingestion and the ingestion methods available in Druid.
 - [SQL-based ingestion](../multi-stage-query/index.md) for an overview of SQL-based ingestion.